oddstream/lsol/README.md

 * Bookmarking positions (really good for puzzle-style games like Freecell or Simple Simon).
 * Scalable cards; when running on a desktop, just resize the window to make the cards fit the baize.
 * Simple or regular card designs.
 * One-tap interface.
 Tapping on a card or cards tries to move them to a foundation, or to a suitable tableau pile.
-An empty tableau with a constraint is not considered suitable, as empty tableau are precious.
+An empty tableau with a constraint is not considered suitable, as empty tableaux are precious.
 * Cards in red and black (best for games like Klondike or Yukon where cards are sorted into alternating colors), or in four colors (for games where cards are sorted by suit, like Australian or Spider).
 * Every game has a link to it's Wikipedia page.
 * Statistics (including percent complete and streaks; percent is good for games that are not often won, and streaks are good for games that are).